awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### AWS CLI<a name="USER_WorkingWithParamGroups.Copying.CLI"></a>

-To copy a DB parameter group, use the AWS CLI [ `copy-db-parameter-group`](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command with the following required parameters:
+To copy a DB parameter group, use the AWS CLI [ `copy-db-parameter-group`](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command with the following required options:
 + `--source-db-parameter-group-identifier`
 + `--target-db-parameter-group-identifier`
 + `--target-db-parameter-group-description`